idan-damri/Android/EasyWedding/README.md

    - Manage payments to suppliers.
 - ##### Guests
    - List of wedding guests.
-   - CRUD operations of a guests.
+   - CRUD operations on a guests.
    - Confirmations managment.
    - Using Contacts Content Provider to make it easy for a user to manage guests.